S3raphimCS/S3raphimCS/README.md

 <img src='https://github.com/blackcater/blackcater/raw/main/images/Hi.gif' width='32px' height='32px'></h1>
 <h3 align='center'>
 2nd year university student with community college student education python backend developer from Russia<br>
-<br><b>At the moment, I have been developing in python for more than 2 years.
-I was mainly involved in the development of a GUI application.
+<br><b>At the moment, I have been developing in python for more than 3 years.
+I was mainly involved in the development of a Web application.
 I also have an understanding of OOP, functional and dynamic programming.
-I have some experience in frameworks such as Django, Scrapy and PyQt, and I have also worked with selenium, NumpPy, Pandas, SciPy, Matplotlib etc. Now I am studying as a programmer.
+I have experience in frameworks such as Django, Scrapy and PyQt, and I have also worked with selenium, NumpPy, Pandas, SciPy, Matplotlib etc. Now I am working as a Backend Developer.
 Devote all my free time to programming in order to reach great heights.</b><br><br>

 <u>If you need you can contact with me here</u>:
 <div>